CMPUT301F18T26/iCare/doc/DocsForWiki/UserStories.md

 - US 03.03.01 As a patient or care provider, I want to, whenever a username is shown, be able to retrieve and see its corresponding contact information.

+- US 03.04.01 *new* As a patient or care provider, I do not want to have to ever use a password, remember a password, or have to care about a password.
+If I need security tokens or anything like that it must be hidden from me.

+- US 03.05.01 *new* As a patient or care provider, when I use a new device I want to be able to use the same profile.

+- US 03.06.01 *new* As a patient, I want to be able to share a very short code, or something visually scannable by a photo camera, with a care provider so they can add my profile.

+- US 03.07.01 *new* As a patient, I want to be able to share a very short code, or something visually scannable by a photo camera, with myself so I can enable a new device to browse as me.

 ## Searching <a name="searching"></a>

 - US 04.01.01 As a patient or care provider, I want to specify a set of keywords, and search for all problems or records that contains all the keywords.